 The stated objectives of the State Bar Association of North Dakota include promotion of the administration of justice and upholding the honor of the profession.
 In order to effectively accomplish these goals it is often necessary to deal in the legislative arena and with initiated and referred measures.

 As an integrated bar, the State Bar Association of North Dakota endeavors to speak for the Association as a whole, while fully recognizing that it is a practical impossibility to gain unanimity of opinion on almost any issue.
 The most controversial issues are almost always the most divisive and they are also invariably the ones that the Association is asked to comment on.
 While it is gratifying to note that the Association’s judgment is welcomed and sought after in many of these difficult issues, this policy is intended to set parameters for Association legislative activities and make the work of the Legislative Committee and the professional staff manageable.
+Further, as an integrated bar and pursuant to Keller v.
+California, SBAND dues are used to regulate the profession and improve the quality of legal services available to the people of North Dakota.

 Since the Association’s role in legislative proposals and initiated and referred measures properly should vary depending upon the nature of the proposal under consideration, this policy delineates categories and parameters for Association action.
 While recognizing that clear categorical lines are difficult, the Association should generally posture itself as follows: